noloader/cryptopp-android-mk/README.md

 ## Crypto++ 8.2

 The current Andoid.mk is following Crypto++ Master, which is the upcoming Crypto++ 8.3.
 Due to NDK changes by the Android team the past scripts simply do not work.
 Too many things changed in the NDK and it broke our scripts.
 It took us a while to loop back to Andoid.mk and fix it for the current NDKs, which include NDK r19 and NDK r20.
+The net effect is, you can't build Crypto++ 8.0 through 8.2 with the scripts we supply.

 In Issue 1, [Test executable fails to build](https://github.com/noloader/cryptopp-android/issues/1), Logan Blevins pointed out he needed a release zip file and not Master due to policies and procedures.
 Blevins was absolutely correct, so we added a port of Android.mk for Crypto++ 8.2.